interacto/Nono/README.md

 You can take a look to [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).

-Or you can extends the Nono robot.
+Or you can extend the Nono robot.
 An example for `Jest`:

 ```ts
 export interface JestNonoRobot {